samuelbigio/DrumLooper/README.md

 See [BPM Dial In Learning](https://github.com/samuelbigio/DrumLooper/#bpm) to understand the theory behind this.

 #### Play Sound button
-The eight circles on the left of the grid repesents each different instrument.
-You can test the sound in each of them if they are pressed.
+The Drum Kit sounds are the yellow circles on the left most side of the page.
+This allow users to preview the current percusive sound in each row per pattern allowing the user to know what sound they are sequence.

 ## Modify DrumKits
 The Modify Drum page allows you to change sounds of each measure of your drum loop.
 Note that each measure has a different kit but they